Electrically Charged Proca Stars: Numerical Results

 \section{Numerical Results}

 In this section, we present the results obtained by performing the numerical integration of the system of radial equations derived above.
 For a given value of the Proca scalar potential $\varphi_0$ at the origin, we solve the eigenvalue problem by using a shooting algorithm to find the correct frequency $\omega$ that allows us to satisfy the boundary conditions at large radius, combined with a fourth-order Runge-Kutta method for the integration of the radial differential equations.
+In all reported cases, the radial grid spacing was set to $\Delta r = 0.01$, with a minimum of $N_r=4000$ grid points along the radial direction (setting our boundaries at r=40.0).
+We have also checked that increasing resolution and/or moving the boundaries further away does not affect our results in a significant way.

 For simplicity, we choose the mass parameter $m=1$.
 However, this value can be later rescaled to any arbitrary value since the system of equations is also invariant under the following transformation:

 with $\{\varphi, x, \phi, \mathper{a}, \alpha\}$ unchanged.

 It is important to mention at this point that there is a critical value of the charge $q_c$ above which one would not expect to find solutions to our system of equations, which in our units corresponds to $q_c=m$ (or $q_c=1$ for $m=1$).
 This critical value comes from the fact that for charged configurations there is a repulsive Coulomb force that acts against gravity.
 For $q>q_c$ this repulsive force is stronger than gravity, at least in the newtonian case, so one would not expect stationary solutions to exist.
 In studying charged boson stars such a critical value of the charge has been shown to play a very important role.
 However, it has been reported in~\cite{Pugliese_2013,Lopez:2023phk} that stationary solutions for charged boson stars can in fact be found for values of $q$ slightly above the critical value.
 We will show below that this is also the case for charged Proca stars, and supercritical solutions also exist for $q>q_c$, but only for a very narrow range of values of both $q$ and $\varphi_0$.